Structural, elastic and thermal properties of cementite (Fe$_3$C) calculated using Modified Embedded Atom Method: Structural and Elastic Properties of Cementite

-The elastic moduli of cementite were calculated and compared to DFT and the interatomic potentials by Ruda \etal \cite{Ruda2009} and Henriksson \etal\cite{Henriksson2009} as presented in Table~\ref{tab:CmtElasticConst}.
-We used both $\delta=0.5\%$ and $\delta=0.1\%$ that produced the same result.
-These results show that the present MEAM potential for Fe-C alloy predicts cementite to be stable (positive elastic constants) and their values are reasonably close to those predicted by DFT.
-However, the present MEAM--and other interatomic potentials in the literature--could not reproduce the low value of $c_{44}$ reported by DFT.\cite{Jiang2008}
+The elastic moduli of cementite were calculated and compared to DFT and the interatomic potentials by Ruda \etal,\cite{Ruda2009} and Henriksson \etal\cite{Henriksson2009} as presented in Table~\ref{tab:alloy_prop}.
+They were calculated using the deformation matrix presented in Jiang \etal\cite{Jiang2008} In linear elastic theory, deformation energy is a function of strain.
+Distortion energies ($\Delta E$) calculated for strains ($\delta$) equal to $\pm 0.5$\% were fitted to $\Delta E = k_2 \delta^2 + k_3 \delta^3$.
+DFT calculations were performed for $\delta=\pm 2$\%.\cite{Jiang2008} The single-crystal elastic constants were obtained using the relationships for the quadratic coefficient $k_2$ listed in Jiang \etal\cite{Jiang2008} These results show that the present MEAM potential for Fe--C alloy predicts cementite to be stable (positive elastic constants) and their values are reasonably close to those predicted by DFT.
+Specifically, the present MEAM potential reproduces the low value of $c_{44}$ reported by DFT, which none of the other interatomic potentials were able to do (MEAM $c_{44}$ of 17 GPa vs DFT $c_{44}$ 15 GPa).

-\subsection{Polycrystalline elastic properties}
+\subsection{Polycrystalline Elastic Properties}